-As you can tell I am approaching today’s Tremendous Training Topic in an unconventional way.
+As you can tell I am approaching today’s training topic in an unconventional way.
 I am not explaining how to do a particular exercise or how to incorporate a new training technique into your current program.
 Rather I want us to focus on the question, ‘why’?

 I am a firm believer that it is not only important to train your body, but your mind as well.
 You must train your mind to constantly challenge the way you do things and the reason you do them.
 Every action you take should be in the pursuit of a specific goal, otherwise it is a waste of your time and potential.

 So I’ll ask you again, what is the purpose for what you do?
 If you don’t have a solid answer for this oh so important question than I recommend you take a step back to analyze what your goals really are.
 If your goal is to have fun doing what you are doing and you are in fact having fun doing that thing than congratulations, you have found your purpose!
 After all, it is very important to have fun and enjoy what you do, otherwise life just becomes mindless work.